 This seminar and field experience course will focus on helping prospective teachers to under - stand organization, context, and characteristics of the contemporary public school that serves a diverse student population.
-The candidate will participate in a semester-long field experience of at least 15 hours.
-Structured observation in a public school classroom with a diverse population will be supplemented with a 2-hour seminar that focuses on the role of the classroom teacher in the elementary and secondary school, the North Carolina Professional Teaching Standards, and expectations of the Pfeiffer Teacher Education Program.
-Also, in this course the candidate will initiate the development of a personal teaching philosophy that embraces a servant-leadership perspective.
+Structured observation in a public school classroom with a diverse population will be supplemented with a seminar that focuses on the role of the classroom teacher in the elementary and secondary school, the North Carolina Professional Teaching Standards, and the role of teaching and learning globally.
+Also, in this course the candidate will initiate the development of a personal teaching and learning philosophy that embraces a servant-leadership perspective.
 Must take Praxis Core Tests I (reading, writing, and mathematics) unless exempted or already taken to complete this course.